ess-dmsc/kafka-to-nexus/integration-tests/README.md

 - Create a Python environment with all the requirements installed.
 - Run Kafka locally
-- Create the topics listed in the docker-compose file
+- Create the topics listed in the topics.txt file
-- Run the following command:
+- Run the following command with appropriate Kafka address:
 ```
-pytest -s --file-writer-binary=../_ninja/bin/kafka-to-nexus --use-local-kafka=True
+pytest -s --file-writer-binary=../_ninja/bin/kafka-to-nexus --use-local-kafka=localhost:9092
 ```